simeononsecurity/simeononsecurity.ch/content/articles/how-to-identify-phishing/index.md

 - The caller asks for personal information, such as your social security number or credit card number
 - The caller claims to be from a company, but does not provide any proof
 - The caller threatens you with legal action if you do not provide the requested information

+## Applying

+Now that you understand the types of messages used in phishing attempts, it's time to **apply** that knowledge.
+If you receive a message that fits one of these types, be suspicious.
+If the message is from a financial institution or other company, do not click on any links or provide any personal information.
+Instead, call the company's customer service line to verify the message's authenticity.

 ## Conclusion